Изображения страниц

 [ocr errors]

 mythology which had its roots in many d'Este supported it, and there is at the lands.
-As to Plato's River " Ameles," I Archives a most interesting correspondence should like to hear of the most recent recen-between her and the Mother Superior. sion of the Plato Republic' MSS.
+As to Plato's River " Ameles,' I Archives a most interesting correspondence should like to hear of the most recent recen-between her and the Mother Superior. sion of the Plato' Republic' MSS.
 But I do not know the site of the Couvent.
 The only Chaillot with which I am acquainted is a district lying between the Étoile and the Seine, and the only convent of which I could find traces was in Rue Christophe Colomb.
-That convent was formerly called Notre Dame de Sagesse, and the building is now used for an 66 école paroissiale."
-Can some reader of ' N. & Q.'
+That convent formerly called Notre Dame de Sagesse, Further, I should incline to see a joke in and the building is now used for an "école TO Anons Tedíov, the plain of the River paroissiale."
+Can some reader of N. & Q.' Lethe, whereon only dead men can walk-tell me more about this convent? i.e., water.
+I should not reject a theory that Lethe river is sound mythology after all.

-[ocr errors][merged small][merged small][ocr errors]
+[merged small][merged small][ocr errors]

 WILLOUGHBY MAYCOCK.
-[Mr. Archibald SPARKE also thanked for reply.]
+[MR. ARCHIBALD SPARKE also thanked for reply.]

 HEART-BURIAL (11 S. viii.
 289, 336, 352, 391, 432, 493; ix.
-38, 92, 234, 275, 375, 398, 473).
-In the Archives Nationales, Paris, are certificates for the heart-burials of Henrietta Maria (1669), James II.
+38, 92, 234, 275, 375, 398, 473).—In the Archives Nationales, Paris, are certificates for the heart-burials of Henrietta Maria (1669), James II.
 (1701), Marie d'Este (1718), and Marie Louise, daughter of James II.
 (1712).
 These burials took place at the Couvent de la Visitation at Chaillot.
 Henrietta Maria's body is buried in the church of the Hôpital du Valde-Grâce.
 This was founded as a Benedictine monastery by Anne of Austria, and was converted by Napoleon I. into a military hospital.
 James II.'s body was buried in the Church of St. Germain-en-Laye, where he died.

 The Couvent de la Visitation was founded at Chaillot by Henrietta Maria.
 Marie